SpinningVinyl/kwst/README.md

 **kwst** is distributed as a single statically-linked binary.
 Just copy it to a directory that is listed in your `PATH` environment variable.

+Or, if building from source (requires Go 1.23 or later), use `make && sudo make install`.

 ## License

 The project is licensed under the terms of GNU GPLv2 or later license.